 Every AmeriCorps member should have her license and must be 21 years old if driving a Maggie’s Place vehicle.
 SummerCorps may be younger than 21, but can only drive Maggie’s Place vehicles if they are 21 and older.
 A large portion of the AmeriCorps role involves safely driving Maggie’s Place vehicles with passengers, so AmeriCorps members should be confident drivers prior to service.

 Will I have my own bedroom?

-AmeriCorps will share a bedroom with other AmeriCorps members in our AZ homes.
-In our OH home,
+AmeriCorps will share a bedroom with other AmeriCorps members in the homes.

 Can I have another job while at Maggie’s Place?

 A year of service at Maggie’s Place is extremely immersive.
 AmeriCorps members will not have the time or flexibility needed to hold another job while serving at Maggie’s Place in a live-in or live-out position.
 This also applies to any other commitment, like school or online classes.